BitChute: Content

 BitChute is part of a group of "alt-tech" websites that position themselves as less strictly-moderated alternatives to mainstream social media platforms like YouTube, Facebook, and Twitter.
 Deen Freelon and colleagues writing in Science characterised BitChute as among the alt-tech sites that are "dedicated to right-wing communities", and listed the site along with 4chan, 8chan, Parler, and Gab.
 They noted there are also more ideologically neutral alt-tech platforms, such as Discord and Telegram.
 Joe Mulhall of the UK anti-racism group Hope Not Hate has categorised BitChute among the "bespoke platforms" for the far-right, which he defines as platforms which were created by people who themselves have "far-right leanings".
 He distinguishes these from "co-opted platforms" such as DLive and Telegram, which were adopted by the far-right due to minimal moderation but not specifically created for their use.

 Some creators who have been banned from YouTube or had their channels demonetised subsequently migrated to BitChute.
 The far-right conspiracy theory channel InfoWars migrated to BitChute after being banned by YouTube in 2018.
 Other creators maintain a presence on YouTube and on BitChute, and some post more extreme content on BitChute while using YouTube for less extreme material.
 Prominent far-right and alt-right video creators who have cross-posted to both YouTube and BitChute include Lauren Southern, Stefan Molyneux, Millennial Woes, and Paul Joseph Watson.

 The platform also hosts misinformation related to the COVID-19 pandemic.
 The conspiracy theory video Plandemic has been viewed on BitChute millions of times after having been removed from other platforms for spreading medically harmful misinformation.

-In April 2025, BitChute suspended its service in the United Kingdom.
-For that region, the site displays a message about untenable regulatory conditions as the reason for the withdrawal of its service.
-The Online Safety Act 2023 is mentioned.